aidenmark/oddEven/README.md

 # oddEven
-This program determines if the raw input value is odd or even
+This repo houses a program that determines if the raw input value is odd or even using the Python language